 If we are to lay claim to providing future employers with recruits that are "workplace-ready" then we need to build a level of real-life experience into their schedule.
 We have achieved this in two ways.
-Firstly, we offer work placements to most of our domestic students that achieve certain standards of performance and attitude (it should be noted that work placements are not currently available to international students or those studying the programme at any collaborative partner institutions).
+Firstly, we offer work placements to most of our domestic students that achieve certain standards of performance and attitude (it should be noted that work placements are not currently available to international students).
 Secondly, we have endeavoured to build project work into a number of our degrees.
-This is particularly true of Sports Management, Hospitality, Tourism and Event Management and Entrepreneurship.

-4. Use of Business Experts in Module Delivery
+4. Use of Business Experts in Module Delivery.